lsund/notes/README.md

 * Can cycle between notes

-* Can update the content of notes
+* Can update the content and titles of notes

 ## Todo